asmit1994/online-product/readme.md

 ## Managing the time and pressure:
    - I had a hard time managing the time and pressure as the first day of the time span given to me was gone without even getting to start the project.
-I did a lot of research through different vlogs and sites looking for  a proper solution to my problem.
+I did a lot of research through different blog and sites looking for  a proper solution to my problem.
-   - I followed some of the step-by-step examples to understand what I was about to do.
+   - I followed some of the step-by-step examples to understand what I was about to do and that aso helped me build the confidence to tackle the pressure.
-   - My friend did a great job guiding me and helping me to build up the confidence on me to complete my project within the provided time despite all the pressure.
+   - Since I'm a final year bachelor student, I also had some of the tasks from college's final year project that overlapped along with this project.
+Despite it, I gave as much time as possible in the development of the project with all my effort.